“The body manifests what the mind harbors” (Jerry Augustine).

 Yet health is not an end in itself; it is not a god to be worshiped.
 It’s a resource over which we should exercise good stewardship, but good stewardship recognizes that the resource is to be used rather than hoarded.
 George Bernard Shaw was right when he said, “Use your health, even to the point of wearing it out.
 That is what it is for.
 Spend all you have before you die; and do not outlive yourself.”

-If you’ve ever tried for very long, you know that it takes a certain amount of discipline and faith to maintain a healthful disposition.
+If you’ve ever tried for very long, you know that it takes some discipline and faith to maintain a healthful disposition.
 Taking the course of least resistance does not result in either healthfulness or health.
 We are surrounded by powerful forces that will, if we’re not careful, turn us into anxious, negatively oriented people who base their lives on the assumption that sickness is the norm.
-We need to maintain the trust that sickness is not the norm, no matter how prevalent it may sometimes seem to be.
+We need to maintain the trust that sickness is not the norm, no matter how prevalent it may seem to be.
 We need to discipline ourselves and determine that healthfulness will be a part of our character.

 “The multitude of the sick shall not make us deny the existence of health” (Ralph Waldo Emerson).